Syntax Guide

 Array<Stage|Job>

-Defines a set of stage tasks, each executed sequentially.
+Defines a set of stage tasks, each stage runs serially.

 failStages